JoshCodesPhysics/text_categorisation/README.md

 - Pre trained BERT model performed poorly without finetuning - ~39% accuracy.
 Perhaps larger or more specialised model would do better.
 - Fine-tuned SetFit model -> Comparitive accuracy to TFID and logistic regression approach: 89%
 - May improve with model complexity and increasing number of finetuning steps

+# Given more time
+- Optimise model, increase datasets and evaluate on final test set
+- Compare models with uncertainties on their performance metrics in mind (statistical significance)
+- Use a random baseline classifier model and combine all into an AUC plot
+- Look at precision/recall scores
+- Start building out pipeline architecture (containerisation, model persistence)
+- Visualise model coefficients with SHAP
+- Plot each model metrics in bar chart